alexdmiller/shape-mapper/docs/tutorial-getting-started.md

     }
     ```

-## Map object
+## Calibrate the projection mapping

 Now that we have the code for the sketch set up, we can calibrate our mapping.

 1. Connect your computer to a projector and point the projector at the object you're mapping.
-1. Run the sketch you wrote above.
-By default, the Shape Mapper GUI will appear in the upper left hand portion of the screen.
+2. Run the sketch.
+The Shape Mapper GUI will appear in the upper left hand portion of the screen.
 (Note: you can hide this GUI by hitting `T`, or in the code using `mapper.hideGui()`.)

     ![Screen shot of the initial Shape Mapper GUI](images/getting-started-3.png)

-1. Hit `Space` to switch from `Render` mode to `Calibrate` mode.
+3. Hit `Space` to switch from `Render` mode to `Calibrate` mode.
 This will reveal the calibration GUI.

     ![Screen shot of the initial Shape Mapper GUI](images/getting-started-4.png)

-2. Your 3D model will appear in the center of the screen.
-We must now select a point to calibrate from this 3D model.
+4. Your 3D model will appear in the center of the screen.
 You can navigate the model with the following controls:
     1. Click + drag to orbit
     2. Command + click + drag to pan
     3. Scroll to zoom in and out
-3. Click a point on your model to select it.
-We will now map this point to the corresponding point on the physical object.
+5. Click a point on your model to select it.
-4. Hit `Tab` to switch to mapping mode.
+6. Hit `Tab` to switch to mapping mode.
-5. Look at your object in physical space and move your mouse so that the crosshairs are centered on the corresponding vertex of the physical object.
+7. Look at your object in physical space and move your mouse so that the crosshairs are centered on the corresponding vertex of the physical object.
 Click to create a point in the projected space.

     ![Calibrating the first point of the mapping](images/getting-started-5.gif)

-6. Hit `Tab` to switch back to point selection.
+8. Hit `Tab` to switch back to point selection.
 Choose another point and repeat the process.
-7. After mapping 6 points, a full calibration will be automatically estimated.
+9. After mapping 6 points, a full calibration will be automatically estimated.
 Press `Space` so switch back to `Render` mode.
 In physical space, your object should now be successfully mapped.

     ![Calibrating the final point](images/getting-started-6.gif)

 ## Tips & tricks

+- You can adjust mapped points after placing them, or add more points, to refine your calibration.
 - If your model does not accurately represent your physical object, then the mapping will be misaligned.
-- You can adjust mapped points after placing them to tune your calibration.
-- You can add more than 6 points to refine your mapping.
-- To remove a point, click to select it and press `Delete`.
+- Press `Delete` to delete a selected point.
 - To completely clear all calibrations, press `Ctrl + Delete`.

 ## Creating animations

-Shape Mapper does not offer any animation or visual effect functionality; that is up for you to create with Processing code!
+Shape Mapper does not offer any included animation or visual effect functionality; that is up for you to create with Processing code!
 One quick way to animate your mapped object is to use [`pointLight(...)`](https://processing.org/reference/pointLight_.html):

 ``` java
 void draw() {